Marius Bilașco

-Marius Ioan Bilașco (born 13 July 1981) is a Romanian retired footballer, currently he is the sporting director of CFR Cluj.
+Marius Ioan Bilașco (born 13 July 1981) is a former Romanian footballer who played as a striker, currently sporting director at Liga I club CFR Cluj.

 Career

 In October 2009, he scored his first UEFA Champions League goal in a 4–1 away win against Rangers F.C.

 On 31 August 2010, he signed a contract with Steaua București alongside teammates from Unirea Urziceni: Galamaz, Ricardo, Marinescu, Apostol, Onofraş, and Brandán.